 Forget about conversion rates on your trip to Belize.
 This easy-to-remember fact will simplify your travel budget: US Dollars are worth twice their denomination in Belizean Dollars (BZD).
 This means 1 US Dollar = 2 BZ Dollars.
 It’s that simple.

-Mainland beaches are great, but Cayes are the place to go
+2. Mainland beaches are great, but cayes are the place to go

-Instead of worrying about sargassum and seagrass on your beach, take a boat into one of more than 400 Cayes (islands) near the Mesoamerican Barrier Reef.
-Once you get your feet wet at these Belizean islands, you’ll have a new standard for happy daydreaming scenery.
+Instead of worrying about sargassum and seagrass on your beach, take a boat into one of more than 400 cayes (islands) near the Mesoamerican Barrier Reef.
+Once you get your feet wet on these Belizean islands, you’ll have a new standard for happy daydreaming scenery.

 It is no secret that there’s a small variety of beers in the Caribbean, and Belize is no exception.
 The Belize Brewing Company has dominated the market with their world famous Belikin beer, Belikin stout, Lighthouse beer and seasonal varieties.
 International brews are hard to find, since they have to be smuggled in from Mexico or Guatemala.
 Cheers!

 Mayans are not a chapter in the history books, as many would have you believe.
 Mayans were the first settlers in the country, and they’re alive and well in Belize, forming 10% of the total population.
 The word Belize is actually derived from Belikin, Maya for “Land facing the sea”.
 The more you know.